Frequently Asked Questions & Useful Links

 The service goes live for people with a GP in Wirral on Monday 28th June.
 Other areas will transfer into the service over the next few months.
 We will contact you when you are about to be transferred into the service.
 In the meantime please order all of your prescriptions in the usual way.

 We will automatically register you onto the new service, so you don’t need to do anything at this stage.
 Once you are registered with the service, you will receive a welcome call from one of the MARSS personal advisors to introduce you to the service and explain how it works.

 In line with your preferences either one of our personal advisors will contact you by telephone, or you can call us on 0800 915 9046 or email email@example.com, or use the online order form.
 You will need to let us know how much product you still have.
 You will need to answer 3 health and product related questions to ensure your products are meeting your needs.
 If you are experiencing any stoma related problems we will ask a stoma nurse to contact you.
 You will confirm how you want to have your prescription dispensed and it will be sent to your dispenser of choice (delivery company or community pharmacy) within 48 hours.

 You will be asked to confirm your details, this is to make sure that we are talking to the right person.
 You will also be asked three health and product-related questions.
 If your answers raise any issues, the personal advisor may ask if you would like a clinic appointment, a home visit or a MARSS nurse may telephone you.

-The four health and product-related questions you will be asked are:
+The three health and product-related questions you will be asked are:

-- Have you needed to seek help from a healthcare professional in the last four weeks due to stoma issues?
+- Since we last spoke have you needed to seek help from a healthcare professional due to stoma/fistula issues?

-- Have you got any issues with your stoma appliances currently?
+- Have you got any issues with your stoma/fistula appliances currently?

 You will also be asked to complete a stock-check, this is to ensure that you have sufficient supply at all times but that you don’t end up with an excess stock of products.
-You will need to check your stock levels before your monthly phone call is due.
+You will need to check your stock levels before you request your prescription.